The glands along my jawline are clenched, and I’m salivating in anticipation of the first delectable taste.

-What lies beneath?
-The thoughts and depth that is carried within the interior of a person.. only they know.
+The thoughts and depths and unseen sorrows that are carried within the interior of a person.. only they know.

 The dark secrets, the shame, the thing, or things that they cannot make peace with..
 Does this drive this person into the dark abyss where they see no other way out?
-I don’t know… nobody does…. except for them… and he is silent.
+I don’t know…nobody knows except for them… and they are silent.

-I only know what my sons tell me, what they choose to share.
+I only listen to what my sons tell me, what they choose to share.
 I am grateful that they will let me in at all, but I know we all carry sorrow and heartache, that can’t be put into proper words.